 Education @ WashU

-WashU students are part of the bedrock of our institutional sustainability initiatives.
-Their knowledge, passion and action are behind every aspect of our work to steward resources wisely and to minimize potentially adverse public health impacts from university operations.
+WashU students are the bedrock of our institutional sustainability initiatives.
+Their knowledge, passion, and action are behind every aspect of our work to steward resources wisely and to minimize potentially adverse public health impacts from university operations.
 Take a look at these groups who work within WashU to raise awareness for environmental and social issues in our community.